 I’m living proof.
-To summarize my story, I had a long distance relationship with a Spaniard for 2 whole years.
+To summarize my story, I did long distance with a Spaniard for 2 whole years.
 We were so far, we were literally on different continents.

 I was in the US while he was in Spain.
 Fast forward to now, we live together.
 So if we can do it, so can you!

-Here’s exactly 9 amazing useful tips on how a long distance relationship can stand the test.
+Here are exactly 9 amazing useful tips on how long distance can stand the test.

-When learning how to survive a long distance relationship, one of the most important things IS communication.
+When learning how to survive a long distance, one of the most important things IS communication.

-If you are just starting a long distance relationship you need to figure out when you will be talking to each other.
+If you are just starting this, you need to figure out ground rules and when you will have quality time.
 Is it every day, a few times a day?
 Once a week?
 Is there a time difference?
-Whats their work schedule like?
+What’s their work schedule like?

-Talk about it and organize for a communication plan.
+Talk about it and organize a communication plan.

-Maintaining any kind of relationship means enjoying every day moments together.
+Maintaining any kind of relationship means enjoying everyday moments together.
 That’s where technology comes in.
-Utilizing technology to communicate every day is one of the best long distance relationship tips that exist.
+Utilizing technology to communicate every day is one of the best long distance tips that exist.

 See the difference?

-These details make things much more entertaining for your partner to listen to.
+These details make things much more entertaining to tell your partner.
 It also helps them feel like they knew what went on even though they weren’t there.

-Now a days, you can phone call, facetime, whatsapp, facebook call, the list literally goes on and on.
+Nowadays, you can phone call, video call, WhatsApp, Facebook call, the list literally goes on and on.

-Have a plan to communicate.
+Have a plan to communicate regularly.
 Know your preferred method of talking, when you will talk, and how often.

 Creating this plan makes both partners stay on track instead of thinking or wondering why the person isn’t calling or when you will talk to them again.